 - Strong encryption methods: The VPN should also use an encryption method such as AES-256; the U.S. military and government trust it, so it’s good enough for you as well.

-- 2020: Just last year, a man in China was given an unspecified “administrative penalty” for bypassing the country’s Great Firewall.
+- 2020: A man in China was given an unspecified “administrative penalty” for bypassing the country’s Great Firewall.

 Did You Know: In China, the Great Firewall only allows citizens to access government-approved websites, greatly restricting what people can do online.